Deterministic complexity analysis of Hermitian eigenproblems: Stability of tridiagonal reduction

 In this section we analyze the numerical stability and the boolean complexity of Schönhage's algorithm the floating point model.
-For this we will use the following stable matrix multiplication and backward-stable QR factorization algorithms a subroutines.
+For this we will use the following stable matrix multiplication and backward-stable QR factorization algorithms as subroutines from \cite{demmel2007fastla,demmel2007fastmm}.
+The corresponding definitions and imported results for these subroutines are deferred to Appendix \ref{appendix:tridiagonal_reduction_subroutines}.